devndahiro/Mukanyandwi/README.md

 # Mukanyandwi

-this is our exerices to make sure that is done make it again
+this is our exerices to make sure that is done make it again is php